Skip to content

 If strong winds are present at altitude, TWR/DEP should discuss slight changes to these headings (+/- 5 degrees) to compensate for large crosswind components.

-- Assigned a Radar SID with a Standard Assignable Heading
+• Assigned a Procedural SID or the Radar SID with a Standard Assignable Heading; or

 The Standard Assignable level from SY ADC to SY TCU is: